viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 will return in the same order that they were originally encountered in the stream.
 This is a minor change from old sorting behavior.

+#### Rank
+The behavior and return type of Rank has been updated:
+* Previously, Rank would rank according the highest value by default, opposite to the sorting.
+  * Now, Rank ranks according to the lowest value, matching the sorting
+* Previously, Rank would return a simple list of integers matching the original items
+  * Now, Rank returns a sorted list of items with their rank
+* Previously, Rank would rank each group with a sequential rank value
+  * Now, Rank ranks each group according to how many total items have been encountered in the stream thus far.
+  * DenseRank will rank each group with a seqential value.

+All of these changes are made to bring Rank/DenseRank with the behavior expressed for Rank/DenseRank in SQL systems (Sql Server, PostgreSQL, etc.)

 #### RunLengthEncode
 The return type has been changed from a stream of `KeyValuePair<T, int>` to a stream of `(T value, int count)`